Shruthigajula/number-guessing-game/README.md

 📄 License
 This project is open-source and available under the MIT License.

-✨ Made with Gajula Shruthi
+✨ Made by Gajula Shruthi